 Resources for Educators

-The Exchange Lab, run by the FDA Center for Tobacco Products, provides free print materials and web content aimed at communicating the dangers of tobacco use.
-In Exchange Lab, you can order and download print materials, and syndicate website content.
+The FDA Tobacco Education Resource Library, run by the FDA Center for Tobacco Products, provides free print materials and web content aimed at communicating the dangers of tobacco use.
+In the FDA Tobacco Education Resource Library, you can order and download print materials, and syndicate website content.